FAQ - Bill 96 for English-language education in Quebec | LaSalle College Montreal

 The graduation requirements mentioned above for students who do not hold a COE apply.

-We are currently working on a French language immersion program: Programme d'intégration au Québec: culture et langue française, to help our international students learn the French language more easily.
+We are currently working on a French language immersion program: Programme d'intégration au Québec: culture et langue française, to help our international students learn French more easily.

 This information is provided for informational purposes only and is not intended to replace any statutory or regulatory requirements.
 Each application for admission or issuance of a diploma or certificate is considered on its own basis.